shore-gmbh/extep/README.md

 ### `Extep.run/3`

 Runs a mutator function and stores the result under the given key.
-The function must have one of the following returns:
+It must return one of the following:

 - `{:ok, value}`: Continues the pipeline, saves `value` under the given key
 - `{:halt, reason}`: Halts pipeline, stores `reason` in `:message`